LemarAb/LogiX/README.md

 Various heuristics improve DPLL's efficiency by guiding variable selection.
 The most common are:

-1. DLCS (Dynamic Largest Combined Sum)

-Selects the variable that appears in the most clauses, considering both positive and negative occurrences.
+1. DLCS (Dynamic Largest Combined Sum): Selects the variable that appears in the most clauses, considering both positive and negative occurrences.

-2. DLIS (Dynamic Largest Individual Sum)

-Chooses the variable that occurs most frequently in satisfied clauses, prioritizing the most impactful assignment.
+2. DLIS (Dynamic Largest Individual Sum): Chooses the variable that occurs most frequently in satisfied clauses, prioritizing the most impactful assignment.

-3. JW (Jeroslow-Wang Heuristic)

-Weights variables based on the sum of inverse clause lengths, prioritizing those in shorter clauses since they are more constraining.
+3. JW (Jeroslow-Wang Heuristic): Weights variables based on the sum of inverse clause lengths, prioritizing those in shorter clauses since they are more constraining.

 ## CDCL